 So, each team is naturally set up to work in silos.
 GTM-aligned marketing is what breaks down that silo.

-But a go-to-market strategy is different from a product launch strategy.
+I’m glad you asked.
+First, let’s make an important distinction.
+A go-to-market strategy or go-to-market strategy template is different from a product launch strategy.

 GTM sits at the intersection of product, market, people, and revenue, and is the means of delivering your company’s mission and vision to customers, with your people becoming your brand ambassadors.